NEWPORT MEDIEVAL SHIP

 The Ship Centre is open on Fridays, Saturdays and bank holiday Mondays, 10.30am – 4.30pm (last entry at 4pm)

-Now we are open again we would be happy to host organised group visits to the Ship Centre.
-To arrange a group visit, please contact the Ship Team on 01633 274167 or e-mail Newport.firstname.lastname@example.org or email@example.com.
+We are happy to host organised group visits to the Ship Centre given advance notice.
+To arrange a group visit, please contact the curator on 01633 274167 or e-mail Newport.firstname.lastname@example.org or email@example.com.

 What you will see: